 National Coming Out Day already established as a widely known event on October 11.
 In addition, October commemorated

 the first march on Washington by LGBTQIA people in 1979.

-For more information on defining GLBTQ click on the following "on campus resource virtual pamphlet"
+For more information on defining LGBTQIA click on the following "on campus resource virtual pamphlet"

-- GLBTQ Allies Program: Hosted by the Texas Tech University Student Counseling Center, the TTU Allies Program is a community of supportive Texas Tech Faculty, Staff, and Students who affirm the rights of all Lesbian, Gay, Bisexual, Queer, Questioning, and Transgender individuals.
-Contact Dr. Rich Lenox at email@example.com
+- LGBTQIA Allies Program: Hosted by the Texas Tech University Student Counseling Center, the TTU Allies Program is a community of supportive Texas Tech Faculty, Staff, and Students who affirm the rights of all Lesbian, Gay, Bisexual, Queer, Questioning, and Transgender individuals.
+Contact Dr. Amanda Wheeler at email@example.com

 - TTU Gay/Straight Alliance: The Texas Tech Gay Straight Alliance exists to form a partnership between the straight and queer communities at Texas Tech.
 Through activism and addressing the discriminatory policies existing at the public level, giving back to the community, advocating to improve interpersonal relationships within our society at large and, creating a comfortable environment capable of acclimating members of the queer community to the University and Lubbock, they hope to build a coalition of support and enlighten those previously not aware of the struggles faced by the queer community here and around the world.